Eddcapone/CSV-Translation-Duplicate-Checker/README.md

 This application was developed to assist in the translation process by allowing users to check a list of new translated strings against an existing CSV file of translations.
 It helps ensure that strings are not duplicated in the CSV before being added.

+**Note**: There is also a webapp Version for this application [here](https://github.com/Eddcapone/CSV-Translation-Duplicate-Checker-Webapp).

 ## Features

 - Compare a list of strings (e.g., new translations) with the entries in a CSV file.